viastakhov/k8s-example/README.md

 ### Prerequisites
 * An SSH key pair on your local machine<sup>[1]</sup>
-* Server running CentOS 7 with at least 2GB RAM and 2 vCPUs each and you should be able to SSH into each server as the root user with your SSH key pair<sup>[2]</sup>
+* Servers running CentOS 7 with at least 2GB RAM and 2 vCPUs each and you should be able to SSH into each server as the root user with your SSH key pair<sup>[2]</sup>
 * Ansible installed on your local machine<sup>[3],[4]</sup>
+* Extarnal load balancer is provisioned
+* Domain name is provisioned (i.e. astakhoff.ru)
+* Common names are assigned to the public IP (external load balancer):
+  * k8s.astakhoff.ru
+  * grafana.k8s.astakhoff.ru
+  * prometheus.k8s.astakhoff.ru
+  * store.k8s.astakhoff.ru

 ### Setting Up the Workspace Directory and Ansible
 * Setup a `./ansible/hosts.ini` file containing inventory information such as the IP addresses of your servers and the groups that each server belongs to.